hipe/tmx/lib/skylab/brazen/doc/issues/048-the-preconditions-graph.md

 "acyclic directed graph".

-now, consider the above graph and the app you might write around it. you want to render a listing of the business widgets? ok, is the datastore silo produced? if no, well we need a workspace controller to produce it. is the workpace silo produced? if no, is the config silo produced? etc.
+now, consider the above graph and the app you might write around it. you want to render a listing of the business widgets? ok, is the collection silo produced? if no, well we need a workspace controller to produce it. is the workpace silo produced? if no, is the config silo produced? etc.